coreAux/goodtimes/README.md

 # Good Times

-Part of the course Advances CSS + Javascript at SuperHi!
+Part of the course Advanced CSS + Javascript at SuperHi!

 Final results available at https://coreAux.github.io/goodtimes.